Russian man whose daughter made anti-war painting sentenced to two years in prison - KTVZ

 Prosecutors had requested two years in prison for Moskalyov, according to RIA Novosti.
 Moskalyov pleaded not guilty but failed to turn up to his hearing in the city of Yefremov on Tuesday.

-After Moskalyov was placed under house arrest at the beginning of this month, Maria — who he was raising alone — was placed in an orphanage.
-RIA Novosti said the whereabouts of Maria’s mother were unknown.
+After Moskalyov was placed under house arrest at the beginning of this month, Masha — who he was raising alone — was placed in an orphanage.
+RIA Novosti said the whereabouts of Masha’s mother were unknown.

-In a video published by the independent Russian Telegram channel SOTA, lawyer Vladimir Bilienko displayed some of Maria’s drawings for her father.
+In a video published by the independent Russian Telegram channel SOTA, lawyer Vladimir Bilienko displayed some of Masha’s drawings for her father.

 “[There was] a letter for Dad.
 There is a big heart at the end [and an inscription] ‘Dad, you are my hero,'” Bilienko said.